BillWang04/US_State_Power_Outage/README.md

 **Question:**: What are the states with the worst outages?

-To measure how bad an outage is, we used
+To measure how bad an outage is, we used both the outage duration and customers affected as a way to measure how bad the outage is.
+We then used the mean as the test statistic

 Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p